-Cathy, an application developer, was given the task of creating an application on SAP Cloud Platform that integrates with existing data from a SAP S/4HANA backend, adds some new fields to it, as well as a “propose/approve” process to create new entries.
+Cathy, an application developer, was given the task of creating a cloud-based application that integrates with existing data from a SAP S/4HANA backend, adds some new fields to it, as well as a “propose/approve” process to create new entries.
 And she’s given only a few days to get that done.

 Wouldn’t it be great if she could simply reuse the existing data model from the ABAP backend and just apply the necessary extensions?
 And as one is used to in SAP S/4HANA, just expose and serve that extended model to Fiori UIs?

 And of course: to not spend most of her time worrying about things like implementing metadata providers, serving $metadata requests as well as each individual CRUD requests, i18n and localization, filling in auditing data, code lists and value helps, extensibility and customization, multi-tenancy, resilience, and so on, instead of focusing on her actual tasks.